Caraga: History

 When the Spaniards returned and subjugated Butuan, already weak due to tensions with the Sultanate of Ternate, the boat-making and goldsmithing traditions were eradicated and relations between coastal Butuan and the lumads of the interior became less known.
 The lumads of the interior were also converted to Christianity, which diminished some of their traditions on nature worship.
 The Spanish attacked the Sultanate of Ternate to negate any future attacks on Caraga, in which they succeeded, due to their much greater firepower.
 With the Spaniards having full control of Caraga, they started establishing Spanish-modeled centers to maximize their coverage and control over the territory, in which they succeeded.
-The Spaniards ruled the country until the United States defeated them in the Spanish-American War which led to the entire archipelago falling into American hands.

 The "Kalagan", called "Caragan" by the Spaniards, occurred in the two provinces of Surigao, the northern part of Davao Oriental and eastern Misamis Oriental.
 In 1635, Caraga was fortified by 45 additional Spanish soldiers and household heads from Mexico, in 1670 a further 81 soldiers, and in 1672 still another 81.
 By the end of the 1700s, Caraga had 3,497 native families, protected by a company of Mexican soldiers.

+In a later 1818 census the Surigao province of Caraga, was found to have had 2,475 native families as well as 25 Spanish-Filipino families from Spain (Excluding the Mexicans who arrived earlier and assimilated into the native populations).
+While nearby Butuan had 3,703 native families and 10 Spanish-Filipino families from Spain (Also excluding the native identifying Mexicans).
+The Spaniards ruled the country until the United States defeated them in the Spanish-American War which led to the entire archipelago falling into American hands.

 The two Agusan provinces were later organized under the administrative jurisdiction of Surigao and became the independent Agusan province in 1914.
 In 1960, Surigao was divided into Norte and Sur, and in June 1967, Agusan followed suit.
 While Butuan then was just a town of Agusan, the logging boom in the 1950s drew business to the area.
 On August 2, 1950, by virtue of Republic Act 523, the City Charter of Butuan was approved.

 In the early years of the Caraga Region, its inhabitants reportedly came from mainland Asia, followed by Malayans, Arabs, Chinese, Japanese, Spanish and Americans.
 Migrants from the Visayan and Luzon provinces later settled in the area.
 Most of its inhabitants speak Cebuano and live in rural areas.

 On February 23, 1995, the Caraga Region was created through Republic Act No. 7901 in the administration of President Fidel Ramos.
 The creation of Caraga Region is the revival of the Spanish province of the same name.
 The provinces of Agusan del Norte, Agusan del Sur and Surigao del Norte (of the former Northern Mindanao region) and Surigao del Sur (of the former Southern Mindanao region) were annexed as part of the newly created region.
 The purpose of creating Caraga is accelerating social and economic development and delivery and distribution of public services.